-- 1. Turn the ignition switch to the ON position; then compress the brake lever or depress the auxiliary brake pedal.
-There should be an audible "click" from the start-in-gear relay. - ■NOTE: The brakelight should illuminate whenever either brake is applied.
-If the brakelight does not illuminate, troubleshoot the respective brakelight switch. - 2.
-Apply the opposite brake from step 1.
+1. Turn the ignition switch to the ON position; then compress the brake lever or depress the auxiliary brake pedal.
 There should be an audible "click" from the start-in-gear relay.

+■NOTE: The brakelight should illuminate whenever either brake is applied.
+If the brakelight does not illuminate, troubleshoot the respective brakelight switch.